 PANAMA

+Christmas was coming and it would be the first time in a long time that I had a stint to myself.
 I didn't have two weeks, but I had ten days, and that's all I needed.

 I no longer had a commitment to fulfill, just a massive wound to heal.
 I wanted to slip quietly out the back door.
+Instead, I prayed.

 Panama

-I ventured off alone and officially checked out from social media for a few days to recalibrate.
 Before I left on this adventure, I watched The Holiday, one of my favorite Christmas movies, and thought, "I can do this."
 Except this is more of an Eat, Pray, Love situation.
+Except well, minus the love.

 I was nervous, actually very nervous.